 Trade is very important to the onion industry.
 While currently at 7 percent of the crop, we are working hard to increase exports.
 NOA supports trade agreements that are FAIR to U.S. producers.

 - USMCA- NOA urges policymakers to approve the agreement.
 Canada and Mexico are leading export markets for U.S. onions.
 Read the latest fact sheet.
-Update — Jan.16, 2020: USMCA Passes Senate!
+Update — Jan.
+29, 2020, USMCA signed by President Donald Trump!

 - Taiwan Trade Agreement needed.
 Taiwan enforces Maximum Residue Limits (MRLs) on onions that are very difficult to adhere to.
 Taiwan MRLs are lower than CODEX and certainly lower than U.S. standards.